Empire of AI

 Empire of AI: Dreams and Nightmares in Sam Altman's OpenAI is a book by Karen Hao released on May 20, 2025.
-It focuses on the history of OpenAI and its culture of secrecy and devotion to the promise of artificial general intelligence (AGI).
+It focuses on the history of OpenAI and its culture of secrecy and devotion to the promise of artificial general intelligence (AGI) while extracting vast amounts of resources and exploiting workers.

-The book includes interviews with around 260 people, correspondence, and relevant documents.
+The book includes interviews with around 260 people, correspondence, Slack conversations, and relevant documents.
 The title makes reference to colonial empires of the 1800s.

 Origins

-Hao visited OpenAI's offices and covered the company for the MIT Technology Review two years before ChatGPT was released.
-Her experience there and reporting on topics of AI and "AI colonialism" for seven years led her to develop the book's thesis and title, Empire Of AI, and ultimately became published as a book.
+Hao visited OpenAI's offices and covered the company for the MIT Technology Review two years before ChatGPT was released in November 2022.
+Her experience there and reporting on topics of AI and "AI colonialism" for seven years led her to develop the book's thesis and title, Empire of AI, and ultimately became published as a book.

+Overview

+Hao covers the history of OpenAI that is sourced from employee interviews and relevant documents.
+Additionally, Hao covers the departure of early investor Elon Musk, the reinstatement of Chief Executive Officer Sam Altman after being forced out by OpenAI's board, and reports from Colombia, the Philippines, Venezuela, and Kenya, where she interviews low-wage contract workers that categorized the severity of graphic content used to train ChatGPT.
+The book also covers OpenAI's former chief scientist Ilya Sutskever obsession with artificial general intelligence (AGI) by summer 2023, while also becoming concerned about the way OpenAI was handling the technology it was developing.